LukaszKuciel/Recruitment_task/README.md

 I hope that you will like how I dealed with task that you gave me.
 I could do it better but currently I don't have many free time so this is it.
 How to hear from you soon :)

+Task is avaiable on Heroku under this link:

+You can also start it with following instructions:
+1. Go to root of the project
+2. use 'npm install' command in terminal
+3. use 'npm start' command in terminal - it should build a project and start server
+4. task is available under localhost:3000